SumiSastri/dev-blogs/docs/fullstack-JavaScript/part5-javascript-complex-data-types.md

 layout: default
 parent:  Fullstack JavaScript
 nav_order: 14
-title: Complex data types in JavaScript
+title: Objects and Arrays - complex data types in JavaScript
 last_updated: Feb 2024
 ---

-# Complex data types in JavaScript
+# Objects and Arrays - complex data types in JavaScript

 In JavaScript, everything is considered an object with prototypal inheritance.
 As we have seen strings, numbers and booleans are also literals - which are methods by which the global JavaScript Object creates or constructs primitive data.